Finance Commission: 15th Finance Commission

 The Fifteenth Finance Commission was constituted by the Government of India, after the approval from the President of India, through a notification in the Gazette of India in November 2017.
 Nand Kishore Singh was appointed as the commission's chairman, with its full-time members being Shaktikanta Das and Anoop Singh and its part-time members being Ramesh Chand and Ashok Lahiri.
 However Ajay Narayan Jha was appointed replacing Shaktikanta Das who resigned from the commission to serve as the governor of the Reserve Bank of India.

 The commission was set up to give recommendations for five years commencing on 1 April 2020.
 The main tasks of the commission were to "strengthen cooperative federalism, improve the quality of public spending and help protect fiscal stability".
 Some newspapers like The Hindu and The Economic Times noted that commission's job was harder because of the rollout of goods and service tax (GST), as, it had taken certain powers related to taxation away from states and the Union and had given it to the GST Council.

+Finance Commission allocation

+First Finance Commission proposed, the percentage share of net proceeds of income-tax assigned to the states should be following manner: